 Buttons should use Title Case to indicate what will happen when the button is selected, with a text label that is 2-3 words max.
 Don't combine different actions in one label (exception: "Customize & Buy" within the product stack).

 Max of 1 icon can be used inside a button.

 Block buttons fill the width of their containers and are commonly used in product stacks, comparison tables and on smartphone breakpoints.
-A block button may occupy only 50% of the container width on smartphone breakpoints if it's intended to appear in a horizontal button row, or if a standard button is used on larger breakpoints.
+A block button may occupy only 50% of the container width on smartphone breakpoints if it's intended to appear in a horizontal button row, or if it's replaced with a standard button on larger breakpoints.

 Use as a secondary call-to-action, or by itself when there is no primary purchase or primary non-purchase call-to-action.
 When used with a primary call-to-action, this button should be placed in a subordinate position (max of 2 secondary buttons in the group).
 Use the disabled state when the system is awaiting the user to take action before the button is enabled.
 The reason for the button appearing disabled/inactive should be clear to the user.